‘Tis the season– for gratitude!

 - Your body and all it does for you to keep you alive, moving and healthy

-- The challenges and difficulties that provide the opportunity of growth and learning.
+- The challenges and difficulties that provide the opportunity for growth and learning.

 - The small things you take for granted on a daily basis, like running water, access to toilets, a heated home, and a vehicle that transports you